Alexandre Banza: Minister in the Bokassa government

 As a minister of finance, Banza directed much of his energy and time into lifting the country out of bankruptcy.
 Banza was also successful in his efforts to build the government's reputation abroad, all the while establishing himself as a respected and well-liked leader.
-Many believed that the he would not remain as Bokassa's right-hand man for much longer.
+Many believed that he would not remain as Bokassa's right-hand man for much longer.
 After Banza was promoted from captain to lieutenant colonel in 1965, Bokassa realized that his greatest political threat was not from the remaining group of Dacko supporters, but from Banza himself.

 Two years later, the two had a major argument over the country's budget, as Banza adamantly opposed Bokassa's extravagant spending.
 Bokassa moved to Camp de Roux, where he felt he could safely run the government without having to worry about Banza's thirst for power.
 In the meantime, Banza tried to obtain a support base within the army, spending much of his time in the company of soldiers.
 Bokassa recognized what his minister was doing, so he sent military units most sympathetic to Banza to the country's border and brought his own army supporters as close to the capital as possible.
 In September 1967, he took a special trip to Paris, where he asked for protection from French troops.
 Two months later, the government deployed 80 paratroopers to Bangui.

 On 13 April 1968, in another one of his frequent cabinet reshuffles, Bokassa demoted Banza to minister of health, but let him remain in his position as minister of state.
 Cognizant of the president's intentions, Banza increased his vocalization of dissenting political views.
 A year later, after Banza made a number of remarks highly critical of Bokassa and his management of the economy, the president, perceiving an immediate threat to his power, removed him as his minister of state.